adriqnn/SoftUni/05_MySQL/_07_DatabaseProgrammabilityAndTransactionsExercise/README.md

-Database Programmability and Transactions - Lecture
+# Database Programmability and Transactions - Exercise